Dashboard Member settings

 Get started

 In all circumstances, it is essential that landlords use the correct document when renting out residential property.
-This ensures the person renting the property (ie the ‘contract holder’) and the landlord know and understand their rights and obligations with regard to the property.
+This ensures the person renting the property (ie the ‘contract holder’) and the landlord both know and understand their rights and obligations with regard to the property.

 For more information on letting properties, read Renting property.

-Occupation contracts can either be standard occupation contracts or secure occupation contracts depending on the type of landlord.
+Occupation contracts can either be standard occupation contracts or secure occupation contracts, depending on the type of landlord.

 For more information, read Occupation contracts in Wales.